Loading

 Few Oklahoma cities wear their tribal heritage as visibly as Sapulpa.
 The city is named for Jim Sapulpa, a Creek (Muscogee) citizen who established a trading post along the Atlantic and Pacific Railroad around 1850.
 When the Glenn Pool oil boom erupted in 1905, Sapulpa grew rapidly — but always on Creek Nation land.
 That historical reality became binding legal precedent with McGirt v.
 Oklahoma in 2020.

 Today, every legal question in Sapulpa must be filtered through a jurisdictional analysis that didn't exist five years ago.
 A DUI stop on Route 66 involving a Muscogee citizen is a federal matter.
-A custody dispute over a child eligible for Creek citizenship triggers ICWA.
+A contract dispute involving a tribal enterprise may require tribal court.
 An employment discrimination claim against a tribal enterprise goes to tribal court.
 Our firm navigates these overlapping jurisdictions with the authority of a former Tribal Supreme Court Justice — ensuring your case is filed in the forum that gives you the strongest position.

 Understand how the McGirt decision transformed business and legal operations across the Muscogee (Creek) Nation territory — including Creek County.